git-steven/git-steven.github.io/_posts/2024-04-24-sklearn-exploring-bc-dataset.md

 # Extract features
 The `load_breast_cancer` function from scikit-learn gives us a convenient way to access the breast cancer dataset, which contains various features of breast cancer tumors and the corresponding diagnosis (malignant or benign).

-Random Forest is an ensemble learning method that combines multiple decision trees to make predictions.
+[Random Forest](https://scikit-learn.org/stable/modules/generated/sklearn.ensemble.RandomForestClassifier.html) is an ensemble learning method that combines multiple decision trees to make predictions.
 It's known for its ability to handle high-dimensional data and provide feature importance scores.

-Now, create a Random Forest classifier and train it on the dataset:
+Now, create a https://scikit-learn.org/stable/modules/generated/sklearn.ensemble.RandomForestClassifier.html and train it on the dataset:

 ```python
 from sklearn.ensemble import RandomForestClassifier